 But what if it’s something else?

-For example, what if your business uses palm oil, but ignores the customer feedback that asks you not to?
-Or your business is still using un-recyclable packaging, even though customers tell you that’s what they want.
+For example, what if your business uses palm oil, but ignores the customer feedback which asks you not to?
+Or your business is still using un-recyclable packaging, even though customers tell you they want to recycle.

-There’s lot of examples of things that businesses do that customers don’t like.
+There’s lot of examples of things businesses do which customers don’t like.

 Customer driven means customer first, brand second